 16. Pricing:

-Cloud or hosted CRM on subscription with per user cost is the most common practice if it suits you.
+Many more factors will matter depending on the type of business, country, language, local laws and more.
+Get a free one hour no obligation consultation from us if you need help on or beyond the above points mentioned Cloud or hosted CRM on subscription with per user cost is the most common practice if it suits you.
 Make sure of hidden costs or incremental costs as many providers’ business models follow different plans depending on the number of features you wish to use and amount of space you require on their cloud server.
 For example, an offer starts from 10$ per user per month for sales and later adds another 10$ for Marketing further 10$ for Support and few extensions will add more to this which ultimately make you pay 50 to 100 US$ per user per month.
 Alternatively check open source options like Vtiger, SuiteCRM or dollybarr with the cost of installation, hosting, customization and training by an experienced development and support provider and compare pricing with subscription model for next 2-3 years span.

-Do You Need more information ?
+Do You Need more information?

 For any further information / query regarding Technology, please email us at info@varianceinfotech.net

-OR call us on +1 630 861 8263, Alternately you can request for information by filling up Contact Us
+OR call us on +1 630 534 0223 / +91-7016851729, Alternately you can request for information by filling up Contact Us

 Leave a Reply